BenSampo/laravel-enum/README.md

 }
 ```

-Returning `null` from the `parseDatabase` method will cause the attribute on the model to also be null.
+Returning `null` from the `parseDatabase` method will cause the attribute on the model to also be `null`.
 This can be useful if your database stores inconsistent blank values such as empty strings instead of `NULL`.

 ### Model Annotation